PhoenixSolutionsGroup/omnibase/sdk/core/js/docs/V1TenantsApi.md

 ## updateRole

-> CreateRole200Response updateRole(roleId, updateRoleRequest)
+> CreateRole200Response updateRole(roleId, updateRoleRequest, xUserId, xTenantId)

 Update role

 Updates the permissions for an existing role.
-This will update Keto relationships for all users assigned to this role.  ## Authentication Requires JWT token with tenant context and appropriate permissions.  ## Permission Format Permissions should be in the format: &#x60;namespace:resource#relation&#x60;  ## Use Cases - Modify role permissions - Grant or revoke access - Update role capabilities
+This will update Keto relationships for all users assigned to this role.  ## Authentication - **Session Auth**: Requires JWT token / Cookie Session with tenant context and appropriate permissions - **Service Key Auth**: Requires X-Service-Key + X-Tenant-ID + X-User-ID headers with appropriate permissions  ## Permission Format Permissions should be in the format: &#x60;namespace:resource#relation&#x60;  ## Use Cases - Modify role permissions - Grant or revoke access - Update role capabilities

 ### Example